sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

 With the 10th convergent of :math:`\sqrt{2}` we have obtained an approximation that is accurate to :math:`6` decimal places in the fractional part.
 We'd ideally like to have as few elements as possible in our :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` approximation of :math:`\sqrt{2}` for a desired level of accuracy, but this partly depends on how fast the partial, finite continued fractions represented by the chosen sequences of elements in our approximations are converging to the true value of :math:`\sqrt{2}` - these partial, finite continued fractions in a given continued fraction are called :ref:`convergents <exploring-continued-fractions.convergents-and-rational-approximations>`, and will be discussed in more detail later on.

-If we use the 100th convergent (with :math:`101` elements consisting of the integer part  :math:`1`, plus a tail of 100 twos), we get more accurate results:
+If we use the 100th convergent (with :math:`101` elements consisting of the integer part  :math:`1`, plus a tail of one hundred 2s), we get more accurate results:

 .. code:: python

-   # Create a `ContinuedFraction` from the sequence 1, 2, 2, 2, ..., 2, with 100 2s in the tail
+   # Create a `ContinuedFraction` from the sequence 1, 2, 2, 2, ..., 2, with one hundred 2s in the tail
    >>> sqrt2_100 = ContinuedFraction.from_elements(1, *[2] * 100)
    ContinuedFraction(228725309250740208744750893347264645481, 161733217200188571081311986634082331709)
    >>> sqrt2_100.elements